danielscholl/helm-charts-azure/osdu-ddms/README.md

 # Wellbore
 helm uninstall os-wellbore-ddms

+# Well delivery
+helm uninstall os-well-delivery-ddms

 ```

 The folder structure has been updated.
 Please take the latest pull from gitlab
 Make sure the new folder is present at root: osdu-ddms
-The following folder should not be present: osdu-azure > osdu-seismic_dms or osdu-wellbore_dms.
-If present please delete
+The following folder should not be present: osdu-azure > osdu-seismic_dms, osdu-wellbore_dms, or osdu-well-delivery-ddms.
+If present please delete.

 __Install Helm Chart__